abaiao-r/Module_01_Relationship/README.md

 This project aims to explore various relationships between objects in Object-Oriented Programming (OOP).
 The exercises focus on practical applications of composition, aggregation, inheritance, and association using a computer system model.
 Understanding these relationships is crucial for designing flexible and maintainable code.

-## Why is Encapsulation Relevant?
+## Why is Relationships in OOP Relevant?

-Encapsulation is a fundamental concept in OOP that helps in bundling the data (attributes) and methods (functions) that operate on the data into a single unit, or class.
-This not only helps in hiding the internal state and requiring all interaction to be performed through an object's methods but also improves code maintainability and security.
-Encapsulation supports abstraction and allows for better control over the access and modification of object data.
+Relationships in OOP are essential because they help model real-world interactions between objects, making software more intuitive.
+They support encapsulation, which protects data and simplifies complexity.
+Relationships also promote code reusability through inheritance and composition, allowing developers to build on existing code efficiently.
+Additionally, they enable polymorphism, providing flexibility in how objects are used.
+Well-defined relationships lead to better maintainability and organization of code, making it easier to update systems.
+Overall, understanding these relationships is crucial for creating robust and scalable software solutions.

 ## How to Run